kylegao91/article-to-audio/README.md

   - The content is a github page
   - The content is heavy on non-textual information, e.g. code scripts
   - The content is a list page instead of detail page
+- Some long text may cause too many requests to OpenAI